ChristelleFDZ/Project_Arctic_circle_theorem/README.md

 The *\doc* folder contains some documentation about this project.

-Tests functions are implemented in the *\tests* folder in order to assure the good development of this package.
+Tests functions are implemented in the *\tests* folder in order to ensure the good development of this package.

-The folder *\src* contains all the main code.
+The folder *\aztecdiamond* contains all the main code.

 ## Contributors